jackjliew/ai-openscale/wos-connect-deploy.md

 # Select deployments to monitor
 {: #dpl-select}

-Select from a list of deployments to monitor.
+To add monitors to the {{site.data.keyword.aios_short}} dashboard, you must have deployed models that are available through one of the machine learning providers that you have configured for {{site.data.keyword.aios_short}}.
+Select from a list of machine learning providers and deployments to monitor.
 {: shortdesc}

 ## Choosing deployments
 {: #dpl-config}

+1. From the {{site.data.keyword.aios_short}} dashboard, click **Add to dashboard**.
 1.  {{site.data.keyword.aios_short}} checks your machine learning providers to compile a list of deployed models.
 From the list of deployments, you can select the ones that you want to monitor.

     ![Select deployments](images/wos-select-model-deployment.png)

 1. Click **Configure**.

-You have successfully selected deployments.
+You have successfully selected deployments to monitor.
+You must now configure the monitors for this model.

 ## Next steps
 {: #dpl-next}